mcmah309/rust_core/book/src/libs/iter/iter.md

 expect(collect, [4, 16, 6, 7, 64, 81]);
 expect(iter,[]);
 ```

+`Iter` contains many more useful methods than the base Dart `Iterable` class and works in all places you
+would reach for an `Iterator` - [pub.dev](https://pub.dev/documentation/rust_core/latest/iter/iter-library.html)

 ## Dart vs Rust Example
 Goal: Get the index of every "!" in a string not followed by a "?"